daniel-smyth/daniel-smyth/README.md

 It's all about the coffee ☕️

-- 🔭  Currently at TigerSpider
+- 🔭  Currently at Blinq
 - 📫  danielsmyth2011@gmail.com